Mike Berners-Lee consults, thinks, writes and researches on sustainability and responses to 21st century challenges. This is his third book.

 Mike is the founder of Small World Consulting, an associate company of Lancaster University, which works with organisations from tech giants to supermarkets.
 Small World is a leader in the field of carbon metrics and their use.

-He is a professor at Lancaster University’s Institute for Social Futures, where his research includes sustainable food systems and carbon metrics.
+He is a professor at Lancaster University’s Lancaster Environment Centre, where his research includes sustainable food systems and carbon metrics.
 He co-ordinates the Global Futures event series which are freely open to all and explore big global challenges in multidisciplinary ways.